Are you “woke” enough?

 Is being woke enough?

 Acknowledging discrimination in any form is at least a starting point, but where do you go from there?
-That’s where typically an organisation would turn to their HR Department to request them, to develop and create an Equity, Diversity, and Inclusion Policy, but is that enough?
+That’s where typically an organisation would turn to their HR Department to request them to develop and create an Equity, Diversity, and Inclusion Policy, but is that enough?

 The resounding response from the public is, no!
 In a recent Financial Times article, it was stated that in the UK, there’s been a slight downturn in organisational budgets used to develop Equity, Diversity, and Inclusion practices (EDI).
 This would include policy development, management and employee training and recruitment and promotion objectives.

-Plus, with a rise in tribunal and appeal cases, employers are – rightfully so – increasingly concerned they’ll end up on the wrong end of a DEI-related employment case where their bottom line and their reputation are at risk.
+Plus, with a rise in tribunal and appeal cases, employers are – rightfully so – increasingly concerned they’ll end up on the wrong end of an EDI-related employment case where their bottom line and their reputation are at risk.
 For example, recently, a high street bank had to pay a manager who was wrongfully dismissed after using a racial motivated term during an EDI training session, was compensated £800,000.

 Should you go woke for profit?

 A word of warning: virtue signalling can backfire.
 And oh, how it has backfired.
 Back in 2017, Pepsi released a now infamous advertisement campaign, in which we saw influencer Kendall Jenner attempt to address racism by uniting Black Lives Matter protesters and law enforcement… with a can of Pepsi.
-It’s safe to say the add received huge backlash and public scrutiny for its insensitivity to such a weighty matter, and was inevitably pulled from air, resulting in a significant financial loss for Pepsi.
+It’s safe to say the ad received huge backlash and public scrutiny for its insensitivity to such a weighty matter, and was inevitably pulled from air, resulting in a significant financial loss for Pepsi.

 This is a prime example of how superficial gestures without meaningful action can undermine the cause the organisation claims to support, and ultimately ends up doing more harm than good.
 Therefore, it’s crucial for companies to authentically embrace and embody the values of EDI.
 Through fostering a culture of genuine commitment and belief in equality, organisations can not only avoid the pitfalls of virtue signalling, but also contribute to societal progress.